 History of the Madonna Inn

-Yes, I own a signed copy of the Madonna Inn coffee table book, Madonna Inn: My Point of View by Phyllis Madonna which is where I pulled this information.
+Obviously as a huge fan, I own a signed copy of the Madonna Inn coffee table book, Madonna Inn: My Point of View by Phyllis Madonna which is where I pulled this information:

 Alex Madonna, owner of the Madonna Construction Company, worked road construction and was out of town 80% of the time living out of “motor inns” and eating dinner at truck stops.
 He said he would someday “build a beautiful Inn with an elegant Dining Room and a pleasant Coffee Shop where weary travelers could feet at home and enjoy a nice meal …”Alex Madonna